Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/06_alpha_omega.en.md

 This is the final mechanic of the fight, and marks the start to the LB3 rush this fight is known for.

+For this part, **one healer** will typically return to the middle to top up the party as there are a number of waves of damage going out. **This is usually confirmed between the two healers** either at the start of the encounter, or during the cutscene before P6.

 <table>
   <tr>
     <td width="50%">